 It can be useful to manage confidential files, like SSH keys, across multiple systems.
 However, doing so would put plain text data into a Git repository, which often resides on a public system. yadm implements a feature which can make it easy to encrypt and decrypt a set of files so the encrypted version can be maintained in the Git repository.
-This feature will only work if the gpg command is available.
+This feature will only work if the gpg or openssl commands are available.
+To use OpenSSL see the section lower on this page.
 It is recommended that you use a private repository when keeping confidential files, even though they are encrypted.

 To use this feature, a list of patterns must be created and saved as

 $HOME/.config/yadm/encrypt.
 For example:

 yadm encrypt command will find all files matching the patterns, and prompt